woa-raphael/woa-raphael/guide/install-2.md

 ```

 ##### Selecting the Windows partitiom
-> Replace "$" in the command below with the number of the Windows partition, usually 31 or 32.
+> Replace "$" in the command below with the number of the Windows partition, usually 33.
 If you don't know the number, run "lis par" again
 ```cmd
 sel par $
 ```